 I worked overnight shifts there when I first started.
-It was a five-college town—UMass Amherst, Mount Holyoke, Smith, Amherst College, and Hampshire all right there.
+It was a five-college town—University of Massachusetts at Amherst, Mount Holyoke, Smith College, Amherst College, and Hampshire College all right there.
 The weekend overnights were pretty crazy.
 We had a lot of drunk college students, a lot of really big parties, the fraternities and sororities.
-It's really its own kind of grind working overnight shifts in that kind of setting.
-It's different than bartending, but we certainly had our fair share of inebriated college students.
+Working overnight shifts in that kind of setting is really its own kind of grind.
+It’s different than bartending, but we certainly had our fair share of inebriated college students.

-I remember while I was training, a group of probably nine people came in with one girl that was basically passed out.
+I remember while I was training, a group of probably nine people came in with one girl who was basically passed out.
 She had her arms over the shoulders of two friends who were bringing her in.
-My manager stopped them and said, "Is she drunk," like demanded to know.
-They sort of sheepishly were like "Yes."
-I thought he wasn't going to let them come in, but instead he said, "Well, if she throws up, you're cleaning it up."
-They were like, "Okay."
-She did, in fact, throw up on the table and she just sort of lay there sobbing and they were reaching over her grabbing french fries.
+My manager stopped them and said, “Is she drunk?”—like, demanded to know.
+They sort of sheepishly were like, “Yes.”
+I thought he wasn’t going to let them come in, but instead he said, “Well, if she throws up, you’re cleaning it up.”
+They were like, “Okay.”
+She did, in fact, throw up on the table and she just sort of lay there sobbing, and they were reaching over her grabbing french fries.
 It absolutely blew my mind.

-Now, I work at Café Luna, which is in Cambridge, Massachusetts, and have been manager actually just over a year at this point.
+Now, I work at Café Luna, which is in Cambridge, Massachusetts, and have been a manager just over a year at this point.

 Green: What are the responsibilities of a server?

 Billiel: It varies day to day.
-Typically you come in, figure out what your section is, and management briefs you on anything unusual.
-Depending on where you work, that could be anywhere from big parties to catering orders.
-It's really knowing the menu and the drinks.
-While a server's job doesn't necessarily always change that much, they need to be aware of what's going on within the entire restaurant.
-Even though they're not necessarily doing anything with the catering order, maybe it's going to slow the kitchen down.
+Typically you come in and figure out what your section is, and management briefs you on anything unusual.
+Depending on where you work, that could be anything from big parties to catering orders.
+It’s really knowing the menu and the drinks.
+Although servers’ jobs don’t necessarily always change that much, they need to be aware of what’s going on within the entire restaurant.
+Even though they’re not necessarily doing anything with the catering order, maybe it’s going to slow the kitchen down.

 Green: Being a server sounds physically demanding.
 What has that been like for you?

-Billiel: It's tiring in a lot of ways.
-Certainly it's physically draining, because when it's hectic you run, run, run.
+Billiel: It’s tiring in a lot of ways.
+Certainly it’s physically draining, because when it’s hectic you run, run, run.
 I used to actually use a pedometer on my busier shifts just to see.
 You walk a lot, and blow through shoes.
-I used to work at a place where we would also have crazy parties and we’d be hoisting trays and plates, people were always blown away by how many plates I can carry on my arms.
-I'm like, "I've got ten years under my belt, guys.
-My right arm is super strong."
+I used to work at a place where we would also have crazy parties, and we’d be hoisting trays and plates—people were always blown away by how many plates I can carry on my arms.
+I’m like, “I’ve got 10 years under my belt, guys.
+My right arm is superstrong.”